gmboowa/rMAP-Candida/README.md

 taxo.k2d
 ```

-The database build recipe and source-list notes should be maintained in:
+The database build recipe & source-list notes should be maintained in:

 ```text
 docker/kraken2_bracken/README.md